regenrek/slash-commands/README.md

 - Use `code-review-low` after implementing features for quick validation
 - Use `code-review-high` for major changes or before releases
 - Combine `problem-analyzer` with debugging sessions for faster issue resolution
-- Use `ask-pro-directors-cut` for deep codebase analysis with intelligent context gathering
+- Use `ask-codefetch` to gather codebase context into a single markdown file
-- Use `ask-gpt-pro-browser` for quick questions without API keys (macOS + Chrome)
+- Use `ask-codefetch-pro` for quick codebase analysis with automatic clipboard and browser opening
-- Use `ask-gpt-pro-api` when you need API-based access to GPT-5 Pro
-- Use `ask-oracle` to quickly gather code bundles for debugging sessions
 - Use `solidjs-rules` and `component-cleanup` when working with SolidJS codebases
-- Use `token-shorterner` to optimize text content for AI token windows
+- Use `short-tokens` to optimize text content for AI token windows

 ## Links